nathimel/sciterra/README.md

 Each Librarian subclass is designed to be a wrapper for an existing python API service, such as the [ads](https://ads.readthedocs.io/en/latest/) package or the [semanticscholar](https://github.com/danielnsilva/semanticscholar#) client library.

 A Librarian subclass also overrides two methods.
 The first is `get_publications`, which takes a list of identifiers, should query the specific API for that Librarian, and returns a list of Publications.
-Keywords arguments can be passed to specify the metadata that is kept for each publication (e.g. date, title, journal, authors, etc.) The second method is `convert_publication`, which defines how the result of an API call is converted to a sciterra Publication object.
+Keyword arguments can be passed to specify the metadata that is kept for each publication (e.g. date, title, journal, authors, etc.) The second method is `convert_publication`, which defines how the result of an API call should be converted to a sciterra Publication object.

 Contributions to sciterra in the form of new Librarian subclasses are encouraged and appreciated.